oncoestimand/oncowg_webpage/oncoestimand.md

 ## Status

-As of 28 February 2021, the working group
+As of 02 March 2021, the working group

  + has 59 members (20 from Europe, 28 from US, and 6 from Asia) representing 32 companies,
  + regularly interacts with eight Health Authorities globally,